 A job seeker will, inevitably, search for their job online.
 They will have their resume and their cover letter in a digital format.
 They will apply to jobs remotely.
 And they will expect most of the hiring process to happen online, with a few intermezzos of face-to-face meetings with recruiters and future managers.

-Just simple, straightforward data collection for your HR and Recruitment teams.
+Just simple, straightforward data management and data collection for your HR and Recruitment teams.

 Online job application forms put the candidate search back in the hands of the one who knows the job vacancy best: you.
 Once you build an online job application form and publish it on your own company website, you can attract candidates who already have an affinity for your company.